-The park features a lit ice rink, sports field, sand volleyball court, play equipment, picnic shelter, passive green space, and mature trees.
+The park features a lit ice rink, sports (soccer) field, sand volleyball court, play equipment, picnic shelter, passive green space, and mature trees.
 The ice rink was installed in 2019 in place of an old ball field.
-Other recent upgrades to this park include new benches, improved ramp access to the picnic shelter, and paved pathways connecting the picnic shelter and playground.
-New basketball nets are scheduled for installation in 2022..
+Other recent upgrades to this park include new benches and improved ramp access to the picnic shelter.
+New basketball nets are scheduled for installation in 2022.